spack/spack/lib/spack/docs/packaging_guide.rst

 to set the ``QTDIR`` environment variable so that packages that depend on a particular Qt installation will find it.

-The following diagram will give you an idea on when each of these methods is called in a build
+The following diagram will give you an idea when each of these methods is called in a build
 context:

 .. image:: images/setup_env.png
-   :width: 100%
    :align: center

 Notice that ``setup_dependent_run_environment`` can be called multiple times, once for each